 So while the door is certainly open, we expect Galaxy S7 models to skip Android 7.1, Android 7.1.1, and Android 7.1.2 Nougat and move directly to Android Oreo when the time comes.

 Remember, most of the changes from Google’s Android 7.1.1 update are in Samsung’s version of Android 7.0.

-You might have to wait awhile, but the Galaxy S7 should eventually make the move from Android Nougat to Android Oreo.
+You might have to wait a few weeks, but the Galaxy S7 should eventually make the move from Android Nougat to Android Oreo.

-Samsung hasn’t sent out a list of devices getting Android 8.0 Oreo, but that’s not a huge deal because the company sticks to a pretty predictable protocol.
+Samsung hasn’t sent out a list of devices getting Android 8.0 Oreo, but that’s not a big deal because the company sticks to a pretty predictable protocol.

 The company usually keeps devices upgraded with major Android software updates for two years before killing support.
 Android Nougat was the Galaxy S7’s first major Android upgrade.

-The Galaxy S7 and Galaxy S7 Edge probably won’t get next year’s Android upgrade (Android P), but Samsung and its carrier partners will likely keep them upgraded with bug fixes and security patches for years to come.
+The Galaxy S7 and Galaxy S7 Edge might not get this year’s Android upgrade (Android P), but Samsung and its carrier partners will likely keep them upgraded with bug fixes and security patches for years to come.

 A post on the Samsung community forums appears to confirm a major update for the Galaxy S7.